 Driver feedback signs

 Strathcona County uses driver feedback signs to educate drivers regarding their travel speed in our community.
 Built-in radar is used to determine the speed of an oncoming vehicle, which is then displayed on a lighted board.
 Only vehicle speeds between a specific minimum and maximum limit are displayed.

-There are now two permanent driver feedback sign locations that run year round:
+There are now permanent driver feedback signs that run year round at these locations:

 In 2010, Strathcona County conducted a pilot project to determine if the signs were effective in reducing traffic speeds in residential areas.
 Analysis of the data collected during the pilot project found that the signs were effective in decreasing driver speeds for a limited period of time.
 On average, 72 per cent of motorists corrected their speed once they see the sign.

 In the urban area, signs are placed mid-block on streets in areas of concern.
 Fortis Alberta has agreed to let the County use their light standards to mount the signs and accompanying solar panels.
 Transportation and Agriculture Services has acquired five mobile trailer units which will give us more flexibility in placement of the signs and will allow us to expand to the rural areas.

 Since the pilot project showed that positive change in driver behaviour was only demonstrated for a short time, Strathcona County relocates the driver feedback signs approximately every three weeks from May to October.